CopernicaMarketingSoftware/Documentation/SMTPeter/bounce-handling.md

 A special type of bounce messages are Delivery Status Notifications, (in short: DSN's).
-Unlike many out-of-office replies and other type of bounces, DNS's are standardized automatically generated notifications that can be automatically processed by mail servers.
+Unlike many out-of-office replies and other type of bounces (that are difficult to recognize for computers), DNS's are standardized automatically generated notifications that can be processed by mail servers.
 SMTPeter recognizes these type of bounces too and logs the reported errors.
+Because SMTPeter already recognizes such messages, you may instruct SMTPeter to not forward these DNS's, and only pass on the bounces that could not be recognized.

-But the fact that these bounces can be automatically processed is not the only thing that is so nice about them.
-The SMTP protocol also has an extension that allows mail servers to tell each other what kind of DSN messages they like to receive: only error notifications, or also notification for successful deliveries or delays?
-SMTPeter supports this extension too.
+The SMTP protocol has a special DSN extension that allows just this.
+When you submit a mail using the SMTP protocol, you can specify what kind of DSN messages you like to receive: only error notifications, or also notifications for successful deliveries?
+Or no DSN notifications at all?

-Thus, if you submit an email to SMTPeter and you're interested in bounces, you can not only pass the envelope address to which the bounces are going to be delivered, but also extra parameters to inform the type of notification you want to receive.
+Thus, if you submit an email to SMTPeter and you're interested in bounces, and/or DSN messages, you can not only pass the envelope address to which the bounces are going to be delivered, but also extra parameters to inform what type of notification you want to receive.

 ## Passing DSN parameters